guigui0246/breigner_s_scripts/README.md

 # push

-This script add all the files then commit them with the commit message you gave it in argument and finally pushes everything.
+This script adds all the files then commit them with the commit message you gave it in argument and finally pushes everything.
 If you use a Makefile it will do a make if the make fails it warns you and doesn't push but if you do not use any Makefile then you could use the <no_make> option.
 You need to use the script this way:

 ```bash